History of Hallam FC

 After the formation of Hallam Cricket club in 1804 by the landlord of the Plough Inn the club blossomed.
 By the 1850's it had in excess of 300 members.
 Many of these members, familiar with the team football being played by Sheffield FC (formed in 1857), wished to create a less exclusive club led by cricketers.
 Thus in 1860, Hallam FC was born.

 The first ever challenge match took place against Sheffield FC on Boxing Day 1860 at Sandygate Road.
 This is still believed to be the first ever Inter Club game and the oldest to survive until today.

-John Shaw who was the founder and captain of Hallam FC represented the Sheffield Football Association who along with Charles Alcock of the Football Association of London created a nationally accepted set of rules of playing the game.
+John Shaw who was the founder and captain of Hallam FC represented the Sheffield Football Association and along with Charles Alcock of the Football Association of London created a nationally accepted set of rules of playing the game.
 The two gentlemen in fact both captained their respective teams in the first all Sheffield match with London in 1871 in which they experimented with the new rules.

 In 1867 Hallam went on to win the Youdan Cup named after a local football enthusiast Thomas Youdan.
 This is believed to have been the first cup competition and the oldest football trophy in the World.
 Although lost for a number years it resurfaced with a Scottish antique dealer in 1997.